Axeldnahcram/python-connect4/README.rst

 ------------

 python-connect4 is a pure Python connect4 library with move generation, move validation.
-It is done in the context of reinforcement learning project.
+It is done in the context of reinforcement learning project for our masters project.

 .. code:: python

     >>> import connect4

-    >>> board = connect.Board()
+    >>> board = connect4.Board()